thomaschsu/bamazon-mysql/README.md

-   * The first asks them the ID of the product they would like to buy.
+   * The first message asks them the ID of the product they would like to buy.
    * The second message asks how many units of the product they would like to buy.
    * The application checks if the store has enough of the product to meet the customer's request.